usnistgov/CloudSecurityArchitectureTool-CSAT-v0.1/README.md

 4. Install the CSRC application.
 5. Run the CSRC application.
 The application should automatically detect local MS SQL servers.

+Please note that this version of the application requires Microsoft Excel to generate reports or update the model.

 The CSRC application should be installed now